|Multivariate Statistical Methods, 6 ECTS Credits|

 - multidimensional scaling

 | The teaching comprises lectures, seminars, and computer exercises.
 Lectures are devoted to presentations of theories, concepts and methods.
 Computer exercises provide practical experience of analyzing multivariate data.
 The seminars comprise student presentations and discussions of computer assignments.

 |Reports on computer assignments.
 A final oral or written examination.

 Students failing an exam covering either the entire course or part of the course two times are entitled to have a new examiner appointed for the reexamination.

 Students who have passed an examination may not retake it in order to improve their grades.

-Students entering the course should have a bachelor’s degree with a total of at least 90 ECTS credits (1.5 years of full-time studies) in mathematics, applied mathematics, statistics, and computer science.
+For acceptance to the course, the student must have a bachelor’s degree with a total of at least 90 ECTS credits (1.5 years of full-time studies) in mathematics, applied mathematics, statistics, and computer science.
 The undergraduate courses in mathematics should include both calculus and linear algebra.
-Basic undergraduate courses in statistics and computer science are also required.
+Basic undergraduate course in computer science and at least one intermediate course in each of the following areas: probability theory, statistical inference and linear statistical models are also required.